To-Fujita/Godot_v3.2-How_to_Create_the_3D_Game/README.md

 ### Step-2: Copy the Assets
 After open the "New Project" folder by using the Explorer, create the new folder as "assets".
 Then, copy the following files.
-- JoyStick.gd: After download from [Github Godot-Virtual-Joystick](https://github.com/rodrigofbm/Godot-Virtual-Joystick) and unzip it, then copy to "New Project" folder.
+- JoyStick.gd: After download from "[Github Godot-Virtual-Joystick](https://github.com/rodrigofbm/Godot-Virtual-Joystick)" and unzip it, then copy to "New Project" folder.
 - Boy_002_Walk.glb: 3D character with walking animation that is created by Blender.
 (Copy to "assets" folder)
 - Boy_003_Idle.glb: 3D character with idle animation that is also created by Blender.
 (Copy to "assets" folder)
 - backdrop-21534_1920.png: The texture for block (Copy to "assets" folder)